robashton/blog/input/pages/A Londoner's guide to emigrating to Glasgow/content.markdown

 Taxis are cheap too, so if you end up going for a night out in Finnieston and you want to get home to your apartment in East Glasgow you're not going to have to take out a new mortgage to afford one.

 So location isn't actually that important and I'd probably encourage the tech community to think before clustering together in a single area and pricing everyone else out of it.
-That said, let's look at a few of the distinct areas and see what you're getting into if you hit that area.
+That said, let's look at a few of the distinct areas and see what you're getting into if you hit them.

 *The West End*

 Ah the west end; this is where a lot of the more "posh" restaurants and bars are, Porter and Rye, The Finnieston, Ox & Finch, Kelvingrove Cafe etc. It can be a bit pricey to plonk yourself in the "nicer" looking parts of this because it's probably also one of the wealthiest parts of town.
 It's surprisingly unconnected to the Subway - the nearest stops being a 20 minute walk across Kelvingrove park or west across to Kelvinhall or Partick.

 I'd probably not advise people to set up here, the extra cost isn't really worth it and you're better off being somewhere quieter nearby if you're wanting to hang out here a lot.
-If you're wanting to get the train regularly from Glasgow Central then you're best off between here and centre (The M8 is smack between the two locations, so somehwere near that) but if you're not fussed go further west around the Subway for cheaper digs and quieter evenings.
+If you're wanting to get the train regularly from Glasgow Central then you're best off between here and centre (The M8 is smack between the two locations, so somewhere near that) but if you're not fussed go further west around the Subway for cheaper digs and quieter evenings.

 Similar to: The posher bits of Shoreditch